feynon/carlosbecker.com/content/post/2016-02-10-flag-oriented-programming.md

 Coffee.new(:large).make(true, true, true)
 ```

-I dare you to guess what happens next…
+I dare you to guess what happens next...

 At this point, the code is already a mess.
-Maybe the developers will attempt to apply some clean code and put the contents of each `if` statement in separated functions… but, is this [good design](https://carlosbecker.com/posts/good-code/), at all?
+Maybe the developers will attempt to apply some clean code and put the contents of each `if` statement in separated functions... but, is this [good design](https://carlosbecker.com/posts/good-code/), at all?

 Of course not.
 This is imperative, flag-oriented programming.